carb0ned0/C-Like/docs/Syntax.md

     string a = "hello";
     char b = 'z';

-    // Multiple declarations per line are supported int y = 5, z, w = 100;
+    // Multiple declarations per line
+    int y = 5, z, w = 100;
     ```

 4. **Arrays**

     Only one-dimensional, fixed-size arrays are supported.
 The size must be an integer literal.

-    ```c
+Arrays are initialized to default values (e.g., 0 for int, 0.0 for float, '\0' for char, "" for string).

+    ```clike
     // Array Declaration
     int my_array[10];
     float f_array[5];